 Legislative proposals to provide parents enhanced opportunities to select their children's schools are varied and widely debated.
-School choice proposals have been made under the presumption that they would increase the range and quality of educational opportunities available to pupils, including those from low-income families, those who attend low-performing schools, and those whose families seek an education provided by an entity other than their local public school.
-Some proponents of school choice also suggest that the availability of school choice will improve public schools through market competition.
-Some opponents express concern about potential negative effects on public schools and their pupils, including the redirection of public education resources and an erosion of the ideal of a common public education for all.
-Some aspects of school choice have raised constitutional questions, especially when involving religiously affiliated schools.
+Many school choice proposals have been made with the intent of increasing the range and quality of educational opportunities available to pupils, including those from lowincome families, those who attend low-performing schools, and those whose families seek an education provided by an entity other than their local public school.
+Some proponents of school choice suggest that the availability of school choice also will improve public schools through market competition.
+Some opponents express concern about potential negative effects on public schools and their pupils, including the redirection of public education resources and an erosion of the ideal of a common public education.